 How will I be contacted or know if I will receive a grant?

 LISC will primarily utilize email to communicate with all applicants.
 Be sure to check email regularly, including spam folders.
 Email updates to all applicants will come from LISC Small Business Relief Grant Program (firstname.lastname@example.org).

 Finalists will be notified by email and must respond promptly.
 The return of any grantee notification message or document as undeliverable may result in disqualification of the applicable grantee, the forfeiture of his or her interest in the grant and the selection of a substitute from among all remaining eligible finalists.

 If your business is selected as a finalist, you will be notified via email.
-Being selected as a finalist does not guarantee a grant will be awarded.
-As a finalist, additional documentation will be required, including SSN, TIN/ITIN and/or EIN for the applicant and/or the business in order for us to perform the due diligence required by the program’s funding source.
-This due diligence inquiry may include a background search that we will conduct at our expense.
-If the due diligence step is successfully completed, we will ask for W-9 and appropriate banking information in order to receive funds via ACH if awarded.
+Being selected as a finalist does not guarantee you will receive a grant.
+As a finalist, additional documentation will be required to screen and verify business information for due diligence, parameters of which are required by the funding source.
+This may include a background search that we will conduct at our expense and submission of additional information to include verification information such as SSN, TIN/ITIN, EIN, W-9 and appropriate banking information in order to receive funds via ACH if awarded.
 The background verification does not involve a credit check or credit score pull.